selifan/waPluginator/README.md

 In that case you just modify source page files, by adding special macros (like `%textblock01%`), register them in waPluginator, and next time, when you press "generate", new files will be created with your values, entered in generator's "designer" form.

-So this library was written to give a "little help" in creating plugin stubs for web applications, and easify creating of multiple landing pages.

 ## Installing
 * Download current version of waPluginator and install it in current folder of your project or one of folders listed in "include_path"